krauchelli/upvote-downvote-article/README.md

 This project is about creating a cool and simple CRUD API that uses JSON for data storage and manipulation.
 Think of it as a mini social media platform for articles where users can interact by upvoting or downvoting content, just like giving likes or dislikes.

+For detailed API documentation, please refer to the [Apiary](./apiary.apib) file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>